-Adults account for only 5% of the flea population meaning that the other 95%
+Adults account for only 5% of the flea population.
+This means that the other 95%

 Adult fleas can live up to 100 days; however, they don't normally live for much longer than 10 days on your dog.

 Depending upon the temperature and humidity, they may hatch between two days and two weeks.

-Flea larvae are about 3mm long and look similar to maggots.
+Flea larvae are about 3 mm long and look similar to maggots.

 The pupa is the final stage where the larval form changes to an adult flea inside the cocoon.